Autovw/AdvancedNetherite/.github/ISSUE_TEMPLATE/crash-report.md

 **Describe the crash / error**
 A clear and concise description of what the crash / error is.

-NOTE: **This is the issue tracker for the Forge version of Advanced Netherite, use [this](https://github.com/Autovw/AdvancedNetheriteFabric/issues) one if you are using Fabric!!!**

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'